App-vNext/Polly/docs/strategies/hedging.md

 - `ActionGenerator`: This callback provides arguments with `PrimaryContext` and `ActionContext` properties.
 Use `PrimaryContext` to get values that remain consistent throughout the hedging strategy execution.
 Use `ActionContext` to save values specific to a single hedged action execution.
 - `OnHedging`: This callback, like the previous one, provides arguments with `PrimaryContext` and `ActionContext` properties and is invoked after `ActionGenerator`.
 Any changes to both `PrimaryContext` and `ActionContext` are preserved and visible here.

+> [!NOTE]
+> The hedging strategy ensures that both `ActionGenerator` and `OnHedging` are never executed concurrently.
+Any modifications to the contexts are thread-safe in these callbacks.

 ## Action generator

 The hedging options include an `ActionGenerator` property, allowing you to customize the actions executed during hedging.
 By default, the `ActionGenerator` returns the original callback passed to the strategy.
 The original callback also includes any logic introduced by subsequent resilience strategies.
 For more advanced scenarios, the `ActionGenerator` can be used to return entirely new hedged actions, as demonstrated in the example below: